timosalm/tap-spring-developer-workshop/workshop/content/exercises/more-factors.md

 #### Factor 5: Build, release, run
 The **fifth factor** calls for the **strict separation between the build, release, and run stages**.
-For this workshop, an open-source solution called [Cartographer](https://cartographer.sh) is used for the automation of the path to production, that is designed to **fulfill this best practice**.
+As we already learned, in TAP an open-source solution called [Cartographer](https://cartographer.sh) is used for the automation of the path to production, which is designed to **fulfill this best practice**.

 #### Factor 7: Port binding